-4.1 Rendering
+4.1 RENDERING

 We need a fast and simple texture based approach to render each particle using only one rectangle and therefore only one texture per particle.
 Moving this rectangle to the particle's location fixes three degrees of freedom.
 There are five degrees of freedom left: three for the orientation of the particle and two for its length and diameter.
 The orientation can be specified by three rotations along the three coordinate axes.
-Let us assume the particle is aligned with the x-axis.
+Let us assume the particle is aligned with the x-axis (the local direction of the vector field).
 The first rotation around the x-axis can be avoided by choosing rotationally symmetric particles.
-The rotation around the y-axis is performed by selecting the correct pre-rendered arrows or comet like shapes from one of the textures shown in figure 4, which sample the rotation around the y-axis densely.
+The rotation around the y-axis is performed by selecting the correct prerendered arrows or comet like shapes from one of the textures shown in figure 4, which sample the rotation around the y-axis densely.
 Next the length and diameter of the particle are adjusted by scaling the rendering rectangle accordingly.
-Finally the rotation around the z-axis is performed by rotating the rendering rectangle around the z-axis.
+Finally the rotation around the z-axis is performed by rotating the rendering rectangle around the zaxis.
+For rendering all particles they have to be sorted using the hashing algorithm proposed by Mueller et al. [Muell99].